kopytjuk/kopytjuk.github.io/content/posts/bringing-crash-scene-diagrams-to-life/index.md

 1. Extract vehicle shapes and labels from scene diagram
 2. Associate shapes to actual vehicles (i.e. assign vehicle IDs to extracted shapes)
 3. For each vehicle, order the shape positions by time of occurrence to obtain waypoints
-4. For each vehicle and its waypoints, generate a physically feasible trajectory
+4. For each vehicle and its waypoints, generate a realistic (i.e. physically feasible) trajectory

 In the consecutive paragraphs we will go over each step and spend some light on each of them.